 - Look for oral care products that have the American Dental Association's Seal of Acceptance, which tells you that they meet ADA standards for safety and effectiveness.

-- Avoid chewing hard foods, ice, or other hard objects, such as pencils, especially if you have tooth-colored crowns.
+- Avoid chewing hard foods, ice, or other hard objects, especially if you have tooth-colored crowns.

-- Be sure to see your dentist for regular exams and professional teeth cleanings.
+- Be sure to see your dentist for regular exams and professional cleanings.

 Crowning or Capping a Tooth